vegarringdal/rvmsplitter/README.md

 Helper to split large rvm filer, so I can use [rvmparser](https://github.com/cdyk/rvmparser) without using to much memory on Azure Container instance

+> some asbuilt files have issues. not solved why rvmparser is unable to read them, it just says successfully parsed

 ## Development/run/debug
 * add input/arg in .vscode/lunch.json to match your input and output file.